Meet the Team

-Ombudsman for Algonquin College
+Ombudsman at Algonquin College

-George E. ColeGeorge E. Cole was appointed as the Ombudsman in September 2011.
+George Cole was appointed as the Ombudsman in 2011.
 His mandate includes providing an independent, impartial and confidential process through which students may pursue the resolution of any college‐related concern.
-He is also expected to provide information to students on Algonquin College policies and procedures, the rights and responsibilities of students in College situations, and offer advice on where and to whom complaints and inquiries are to be appropriately directed.
+He is also expected to provide information to students on Algonquin College policies and procedures, the rights and responsibilities of students in College situations, and provide advice on options for the resolution of College-related concerns, including where and to whom concerns should be appropriately directed.

-He has worked for many years in higher education as an administrator and faculty member.
 He offers seminars and training in conflict management; conducts mediations, facilitations and restorative justice conferences; and undertakes conflict assessment and systems design.

 Assistant Ombudsman

-Barbara CarswellBarbara Carswell joined the Office of the Ombudsman in December 2017.
+Barbara Carswell joined the Office of the Ombudsman in December 2017.
 She works with the Ombudsman and the Ombudsman Officer to provide an independent, impartial, and confidential process through which Algonquin students, applicants or alumni may pursue the resolution of any College-related concern.

 In the course of her work, Barbara has conducted numerous mediations, facilitations in conflict resolution, and investigations into harassment and discrimination.
 As the Assistant Ombudsman, Barbara provides information to students on Algonquin College policies and procedures, the rights and responsibilities of students, and offers advice on where to appropriately direct complaints and inquiries within the College.